 Introduction

 This management plan applies to the Victorian eel fishery and replaces the previous management plan (McKinnon 2002).
-Eel fishing in Victoria is based on two species the shortfinned eel (Anguilla australis australis) and the longfinned eel (Angilla reinhardtii) which have different but overlapping distributions in estuarine and freshwaters east and south of the Great Dividing Range (Figure 1).
+Eel fishing in Victoria is based on two species the shortfinned eel (Anguilla australis australis) and the longfinned eel (Anguilla reinhardtii) which have different but overlapping distributions in estuarine and freshwaters east and south of the Great Dividing Range (Figure 1).
 A system of closed waters where commercial eel fishing is prohibited, allows for escapement of eels during their seaward spawning migration.